-Our board of directors has established an Audit Committee, a Compensation Committee, a Nomination and Corporate Governance Committee and a Strategy & Risk Committee.
-In addition, the board has created a Disclosure Committee composed of management members.
+Our board of directors has established an Audit Committee, a Compensation Committee, a Nomination and Corporate Governance Committee, a Strategy & Risk Committee, a Technical Committee and a SPEED Committee.
 The composition and responsibilities of each board committee are described below.
 The Nomination and Corporate Governance Committee annually considers and recommends to the board of directors the membership and the chair of each board committee.
 Our board of directors may establish other committees to assist with its responsibilities.